Exopy/i3py/docs/source/dev_guide/drivers/overview.rst

 ---------------------------------------------

-In the case of VISA based drivers, it is desirable to specify which communication protocols are supported by the instrument, along which the parameters to use (such as termination characters, which may differ between protocols).
+In the case of VISA based drivers, it is desirable to specify which communication interfaces are supported by the instrument, along which the parameters to use (such as termination characters, which may differ between interfaces).
 All those informations can be specified to I3py drivers through the use of the class level variables listed below:

-PROTOCOLS
+INTERFACES
-^^^^^^^^^
+^^^^^^^^^^

-Dictionary specifying the protocols supported by the instrument.
+Dictionary specifying the interfaces supported by the instrument.
 For each type of interface a dictionary (or a list of dictionary), specifying the default arguments to use should be provided.
 Valid interfaces are :